MJSchut/PyRoPy/Python27/README.txt

         then *unset* the environment variables again before running make.
 (At least one of these flags causes the build to fail if it remains set.)
-You still have to edit the Makefile and remove -O from the OPT line.
+You still have to edit the Makefile and remove_creature -O from the OPT line.

 HP PA-RISC 2.0: A recent bug report (http://bugs.python.org/546117)
         suggests that the C compiler in this 64-bit system has bugs